- Level of Instruction

 Dr. Maren Johnson, Luther College's Associate Professor of Nordic Studies and Torgerson Center for Nordic Studies Director, facilitates a monthly bokprat, discussing Scandinavian authors and Scandinavian life.

 Join us in December to discuss Per Petterson’s Out Stealing Horses, a novel beloved by readers the world over.
 It is a “masterpiece of death and delusion in a Nordic land” (The Guardian).
-At age sixty-seven, Trond has settled in an isolated part of eastern Norway to live out his life in solitude, but a chance encounter with his only neighbor stirs up long-dormant memories.
+At age 67, Trond has settled in an isolated part of eastern Norway to live out his life in solitude, but a chance encounter with his only neighbor stirs up long-dormant memories.
 Trond recalls the fateful July morning when he and his friend Jon impulsively stole a ride on horses at a nearby farm, an adventure shrouded by Jon’s inexplicable grief.
 Trond soon learned of the tragic events that befell Jon the day before, which would haunt them both forever.

 Supplies: A computer, laptop, or tablet with a camera and mic as well as a fast, reliable internet connection.